influxdata/docs-v2/content/flux/v0.x/join-data/full-outer.md

 1. Import the `join` package.
 2. Define two streams of tables to join.

-    One stream of table represents the left side of the join.
-    The other stream of table represents the right side of the join.

 3. Use `join.full()` to join the two streams together.
     Provide the following parameters: